Smiling woman with long curly brown hair resting her chin on her hand wearing a sleeveless turquoise blouse.

 Breastfeeding is such a beautiful journey.
-In the beginning, it is not easy, it takes some practice but the benefits are worth the effort.
-I committed to breastfeeding our twin babies for a year, and I wanted to share my experience with tandem breastfeeding.
+In the beginning, it isn’t always easy—it takes time, patience, and practice—but the benefits are truly worth the effort.
+I committed to breastfeeding my babies for a year, and I wanted to share my experience, the challenges I faced, and what helped me along the way.

 What Are Some Challenges to Breastfeeding?